Table of Contents

 Choosing the right search engine depends on traffic, catalog size, and team maturity.
 The real question: do you need a tool your merchandising team can run weekly, or a platform your engineers will iterate on monthly?

 At minimum, your search engine must meet modern shopper expectations.
 If it can’t handle these basics, you’ll spend your time firefighting instead of improving conversion rate and repeat purchase behavior.
 Also sanity-check the operational stuff that kills momentum: how you manage synonyms at scale, whether variants are grouped cleanly on results pages, and what happens when top sellers go out of stock.
+If you’re trying to make search measurable, align on the core ecommerce KPIs that tie product discovery to revenue before vendor demos start steering the conversation.

 • Be fully mobile-optimized